 Additionally, you’re always welcome to email the Town Council at firstname.lastname@example.org.

-There is no public speaks out opportunity at the Town Council quasi-judicial meetings or the Planning and Zoning Board and Zoning Board of Adjustment meetings.
+There is no public speaks out opportunity at the Town Council quasi-judicial meetings or the Zoning Board of Adjustment meetings.

 Town Clerk's Office